 For existing servers, examine this file, and manually apply the p4 configure command to set configurables on your Perforce server.

-4. Initialize the perforce user's crontab with one of these commands:
+4. Initialize the perforce user's crontab with one of these commands: crontab /p4/crontab or crontab /p4/crontab.replica

-crontab /p4/crontab

-or

-crontab /p4/crontab.replica

-and customise execution times for the commands within the crontab files to suite the specific

 To verify that your server installation is working properly: